galaxyproject/admin-training/sessions/00-intro/intro.md

 ---
 # Communication channels

-* Web browser based chat at **https://gxy.io/gadminchat**
+* Web browser based chat at **https://gxy.io/gatchat**

 ---
 # Computing resources

 The computing resources for this training have been provided by **de.NBI**

-Find the IP address for your instance [here](https://docs.google.com/spreadsheets/d/11nQKJmHHf7GWR_C36rdu2dVOHZZ0cXpv09b84txm_3A/edit?usp=sharing).
+Find the IP address for your instance at **https://gxy.io/gatmachines** [here](https://docs.google.com/spreadsheets/d/11nQKJmHHf7GWR_C36rdu2dVOHZZ0cXpv09b84txm_3A/edit?usp=sharing).
 Put it somewhere easy to copy/paste.

 ---
 class: center